The Wisconsin Medicaid Promoting Interoperability (PI) Program is now closed.

 - Save acknowledgements, the only form of official communication from DPH to providers.

 - Acknowledgements affirm the status of registration, testing, and/or ongoing submission of public health data for Promoting Interoperability.
 In the event of an audit, providers will use acknowledgments to substantiate their Promoting Interoperability attestation.

 - To learn about acknowledgements, visit the Acknowledgements page in PHREDS.

 Have questions about public health Promoting Interoperability?

-Meaningful Use is the standard by which providers demonstrate the use of CEHRT in ways that can positively affect the care of patients.
-Meaningful Use is phased in stages.
-To meet Meaningful Use and receive an incentive payment, providers must meet a set number of objectives and measures established for the Promoting Interoperability Program, which includes the public health reporting objective and measures summarized on the Reporting Guidance page.
+Promoting Interoperability is the standard by which providers demonstrate the use of CEHRT in ways that can positively affect the care of patients.
+Promoting Interoperability is phased in stages.
+To meet Promoting Interoperability standards and receive an incentive payment, providers must meet a set number of objectives and measures established for the Promoting Interoperability Program, which includes the public health reporting objective and measures summarized on the Reporting Guidance page.

-- Centers for Medicare & Medicaid Services (CMS) FAQs about Meaningful Use
+- CMS (Centers for Medicare & Medicaid Services) FAQs about Promoting Interoperabiltiy

-- Centers for Disease Control and Prevention (CDC) responses to FAQs about Meaningful Use
+- CDC (Centers for Disease Control and Prevention) responses to FAQs about Promoting Interoperability

 If you have any other questions, email the Wisconsin eHealth Program.